-The new GP contract has stated that vaccinations and immunisations will become an essential contractual service this year amid a payment model overhaul.
+The new general practice contract has stated that vaccinations and immunisations will become an essential contractual service this year amid a payment model overhaul.

 All practices will be expected to offer all routine, pre- and post-exposure vaccinations and NHS travel vaccinations to the eligible practice population.

 A named lead for vaccination services will be introduced in all practices who is responsible for meeting the core standards and requirements of the contract, and ‘maximising’ vaccination opportunities.

 The vaccination payment model will be ‘overhauled’ to boost vaccination coverage, a change which the contract called the ‘most significant in 30 years’.

 As part of this, ‘item of service’ payments will be introduced and standardised across all routine programmes during the next two years.

 This will begin with measles mumps and rubella (MMR) in 2020/21, before extending to other vaccines from April 2021.

 The contract states that £30m extra funding is being put into vaccinations and immunisations in general practice.